St. Elias the Prophet Church

 As members of an Orthodox Christian family, we are called upon to pray for each other

-We pray for: Geronta Silouan, Susan Larkin, Sherrie, Vasilios, Sheldon Miller, Metropolitan Isaiah, Gael Levings, Chris Gianapoulos, Vickie Fellows,Sophia Gesner, Aristides N Maniatis, Stephen, Kalleope, Spiros, Eleni, Ernie Riach, Magdaleni Maggie Pappas, Judy Brophy and all of our brethren.
+We pray for: Geronta Silouan, Constantine, Susan Larkin, Sherrie, Vasilios, Sheldon Miller, Metropolitan Isaiah, Gael Levings, Chris Gianapoulos, Vickie Fellows,Sophia Gesner, Aristides N Maniatis, Stephen, Kalleope, Spiros, Eleni, Ernie Riach, Magdaleni Maggie Pappas, Judy Brophy and all of our brethren.

 If you like to add a loved one to the prayer list, please contact V. Rev. Archimandrite Seraphim Proistamenos [email protected]